 Military Members and Families

 Why Should You Get Your First Credit Card?

 If you grew up in a household that avoided credit cards like the plague — or used them too much — you may be wary of getting your first credit card.

-But credit cards offer features you can’t find elsewhere — like extended warranties, 0% liability, travel perks, and cash back rewards — and, when used responsibly, are a great way to build your credit.
+But credit cards offer features you can’t find elsewhere — like extended warranties, 0% fraud liability, travel perks, and cash back rewards — and with responsible use, they’re a great way to build your credit history.

 Why Does Your Credit Matter?